Anjani Courier Delivery Status – Full Guide

 | Arrived at Destination Hub | Reached city/area hub near you. | 1–3 days from origin | Prepare for delivery soon. |

-| Out for Delivery | With delivery agent for doorstep. | Same business day | Keep phone on; keep COD ready. |
+| Out for Delivery | With delivery agent for doorstep. | Same business day | Keep phone on; have COD ready. |

 | Delivery Attempted | Agent tried but could not deliver. | Same day | Confirm details via official channels. |